aclu-national/nuxt2-starter-template/README.md

 $ npm install -g vue-cli
 ```

 This template requires vue-cli v2.x.
-If you are using vue-cli v3, you will also need to install `@vue/cli-init` (see [docs](https://cli.vuejs.org/guide/creating-a-project.html#pulling-2-x-templates-legacy):
+If you are using vue-cli v3, you will also need to install `@vue/cli-init`: (see [docs](https://cli.vuejs.org/guide/creating-a-project.html#pulling-2-x-templates-legacy) for more info)

 ```bash
 $ npm install -g @vue/cli-init